xuleimath/website/docs/reference-docs/about-starks.md

 # About STARKs

-RISC Zero's receipts are generated using a zk-STARK: a *zero knowledge, scalable, transparent argument of knowledge.*
+The seal on a RISC Zero receipt is generated using a **zk-STARK**: a *zero knowledge, scalable, transparent argument of knowledge.*

 STARKs are a highly technical process - an innovation in the world of zero-knowledge cryptography introduced by Eli Ben-Sasson et. al in 2018.
 In order to prove the integrity of a computation with a STARK, the prover arithmetizes the entire question.
-By encoding the execution trace into polynomials, the statement of computational integrity is reduced to a statement about polynomial division.
+By encoding the [execution trace](../explainers/proof-system/what_is_a_trace.md) into [polynomials](about-finite-fields.md), the statement of computational integrity is reduced to a statement about polynomial division.

 ## Documentation

-To get started in making sense of the RISC Zero STARK, start with the [RISC Zero Proof System Sequence Diagram + IOP Description](../explainers/proof-system/proof-system-sequence-diagram.md) and the [Fibonacci Trace Validation](https://docs.google.com/spreadsheets/d/e/2PACX-1vSJ1J5PcS2op_vrGtbK5Mif0gAN6wbAaTSWTHy2vuFtfbtqbI_dRqpalNamNjjUcyqD7hDPJRgI2cG-/pubhtml#) example.
+In the context of the RISC Zero zkVM, the term **seal** refers to the zk-STARK that attests to the integrity of the trace.
+The following documentation describes the RISC Zero zk-STARK in more detail:
+- [Proof system sequence diagram](../explainers/proof-system/proof-system-sequence-diagram.md) <br/> This document includes a sequence diagram and step-by-step specification of the RISC Zero zk-STARK.

+- [Constructing a seal](../explainers/proof-system/constructing-a-seal.md) <br/> This document shows a simplified, concrete example of the construction of a RISC Zero seal.

 ## References
 We recommend the following external references on STARKs: